Poorna Express: History

 Before 1997, in the Meter Gauge era, there was a Train from Pune to Cochin which used to run in Meter Gauge from Pune to Mangaluru via Satara, Miraj, Belagavi, Londa, Hubballi, Davanagere, Chikkajajur, Birur, Arsikere, Hassan, Sakleshpura, Subhramaniya Road.
 Then in Broad Gauge between Mangaluru & Cochin.
 Then in 1997, Poorna Express was started in BG via Hubballi, Krishnarajapuram, Salem, Erode, Coimbatore line.
 Poorna Express used to cover 1674 km in 31 hrs 35 mins running at 53 km/h speed.
 In 1999, Poorna Express was permanently shifted to Konkan Railway & was given a bizarre timetable, very bad but still running with it.

+In June 2022, the train was diverted through a temporary route due to doubling up work.

+Coach Rakes

+The ICF coach rakes were replaced by Linke Hofmann Busch (LHB) coaches from July 2025.